raymondwcs/graphql-example/README.md

 # GraphQL Example
-This example demonstrates how to use GraphQL to serve information consoldiated from different sources.
+This example demonstrates how to use [GraphQL](https://graphql.org) to serve *consolidated* information from multiple sources.

 ## Instructions
 1. Replace the value of `APIKEY` with a valid API key from [OpenWeatherMap.org](https://home.openweathermap.org/api_keys)